For Tomorrow (comics): Plot

 The story opens with Superman struggling with the fact that he could not save all the people that were caught in The Vanishing.
 He visits Father Leone, a priest suffering from cancer, in his church.
 Superman tells him how he was in outer space saving Green Lantern Kyle Rayner when The Vanishing occurred, outlining his feelings of guilt as he feels he abandoned Earth when it needed him most.

-This is a first of several 'confessionals' between Superman and Father Leone.
-At their next encounter, Superman explains how he traced the source of The Vanishing to an unnamed foreign country in the Middle East.
+This is a first of several 'confessionals' between Superman and Leone.
+At their next encounter, Superman explains how he traced the source of The Vanishing to an unnamed country in the Middle East.
 In the midst of a war, Superman removes from one side all of their weapons; on the other he faces General Nox, a military leader intent on taking over the country.
 Nox refuses to stand down and, along with his super-powered minion Equus, fights against Superman's interference.
-Equus is injured and, in a last-ditch attempt to escape, activates the Vanishing Device, creating a second "Vanishing", which vanishes himself, General Nox and 300,000 more inhabitants of Earth.
+Equus is injured and, in a last-ditch attempt to escape, activates the Vanishing Device, creating a second "Vanishing", which causes himself, Nox, and 300,000 more people to vanish.
 This leads to Superman having to face the anger of the public and the JLA.

-Taking control of the Vanishing Device, Superman and Father Leone travel to the Fortress of Solitude, where they try to perfect the device so that Superman can vanish himself to discover where the other people were taken.
+Taking control of the Vanishing Device, Superman and Leone travel to the Fortress of Solitude, where they try to perfect the device so that Superman can vanish himself to discover where the other people were taken.
 Before he gets a chance to do so, he is confronted by Wonder Woman, who attempts to stop Superman from carrying out his plan.
 She believes Superman's efforts are likely to result in his death, amounting to a suicide mission.
-The Fortress of Solitude is also visited by Mr. Orr, who tracked Father Leone via a painkilling injection Orr administered earlier.
-Orr is a mercenary who is working for a mysterious group of powerful individuals described by Orr himself as having "80% of the world population working for them in one way or another."
+The Fortress of Solitude is also visited by Mr. Orr, who tracked Leone via a painkilling injection Orr administered earlier.
+Orr is a mercenary who is working for a mysterious group of powerful individuals described by Orr himself as having "80% of the world population working for them in one way or another".
 Superman fights Wonder Woman and then tells her that the Fortress is set to self-destruct.
-He also asks her to save Mr. Orr and Father Leone.
+He also asks her to save Orr and Leone.
 Moments before the Fortress explodes, he vanishes himself, transporting him to Metropia, the paradise world he had created in the Phantom Zone.